An Expression of Seasonality.

-According to Chinese food therapy, eating well means eating seasonally.
+According to Chinese food philosophy, eating well means eating seasonally.
 One must cook with the elements of the natural world that complement the elements of our body.
-Eating seasonally is also great for our environment: rotational farming is key to sustainable agriculture.
 At junzi, seasonal vegetables are hand-selected by our local suppliers and delivered fresh every morning.
 Enjoy our seasonal pickled vegetables and stir-fries, inspired by northern Chinese staples:

 Chinese long beans, sometimes called yard-long beans, grow up to two and a half feet long and are harvested when they reach their maximum length for maximum sweetness.
 We blanch ours and dress it in a sesame smoked chive dressing.

 Sweet potato translates in Chinese directly to “barbarian yam,” which is a nod to the Western import of the vegetable.
 It's shredded and wok-fried with white pepper, naturally sweet.

 Like others in cool climates, northern Chinese families cook a lot of cabbage, so different varieties of cabbage appear on our menu almost every season.
 In the fall, we stir fry green cabbage with soy sauce, aromatics, and fermented tofu.

 Because rice historically hasn’t grown well in Northern China, wheat has been the focal grain.
 There are lots of variations of bings, at Junzi, we specialize in the Northern chun bing ( 春饼 ) .

 A chun bing is a thin flour-pressed dough.
 Our bing dough is just flour and water, mixed in-house just right for deliciousness.The chun bing is traditionally eaten to celebrate the arrival of spring, but we like to eat it all year round, just in case.